RepMatLibrary/repmatlibrary.github.io/_pages/about.md

 <h5><i><b>Rep</b>licating <b>Mat</b>erials Library.</i></h5>
 <br>

 The name, <strong>RepMat</strong>, is an explicit inspiration of the <strong>RepRap</strong> project, [Replicating Rapid prototyper](https://reprap.org/wiki/RepRap).
-This initiative aims to making accessible and freely available self-replicable Open-source 3D printers.
+This initiative aims to make accessible and freely available self-replicable Open-source 3D printers.

 In the same way, <strong>RepMat</strong> wants to democratize materials and technological knowledge (and experience) by sharing experimentations, results, and possible real exploitations dealing with <strong>circular materials</strong> and <strong>digital fabrication tools</strong>.
 Inspired by the Makers' community, <strong>RepMat</strong> encourages connections at a <i>glocal</i> (global+local) level, acting as a distributed network linking local communities working on these topics, such as research labs, makerspaces, and studios.